deckarts/next-level-vim/md/next-level-vim.md

 set nocp
 ```

-Setting the legacy compatibility mode off might not seem like it's doing anything ([and in fact it might not be doing anything](http://vimdoc.sourceforge.net/htmldoc/starting.html#compatible-default)).
-With a .vimrc file the mode is switched off by implication, but it may be important to switch it off explicitly.
-Notice that "nocp" is Vim shorthand for "nocompatible," which also works.
-There are many "[TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it)" conveniences in Vim.
-Use .vimrc for default behavior and shorthand to toggle preferences in real time.
+Setting legacy compatibility mode to off might not seem like it's doing anything ([and in fact it might not be doing anything](http://vimdoc.sourceforge.net/htmldoc/starting.html#compatible-default)).
+Vim switches the mode off by implication when it encounters a .vimrc file.
+It may still be important to switch it off explicitly.
+The shorthand "nocp" is synonymous with  "nocompatible," which also works.
+There are many "[TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it)" conveniences you can learn to switch Vim preferences as you go.

-## Editor modes

 The notion of "modes" is very important to learn about, especially the difference between very distinct "Normal" and "Insert" modes.
 Confusing modes is what trips up most new users.
 Modes aren't unique to Vim, nor were they introduced by Vi.
 Command mode is so old that it predates the invention of [copy and paste](https://www.npr.org/2020/02/22/808404858/remembering-the-pioneer-behind-your-computers-cut-copy-and-paste-functions) functionality in the 1970s.